Published on 14 Jun 2018

 First, there’s Gallery Mode mentioned earlier.
 That feature that shows you thumbnails of all your images and PDFs.
 But what about the Alfredson file that isn’t an image or PDF?

-A descriptive title for each file will ensure you can tell what the file contains in a glance.
+A descriptive title for each file will ensure you can tell what the file contains at a glance.
 Think of the keywords you would use when searching for the file.
 Being descriptive ties in with making it readable.
 A file name needs to be easy to find and decipher with the human eye.

 Next, be consistent.
 However you are naming files, keep the format consistent.
 Consistency increases readability and can reduce time spent on file management.
-It is easier to keep like things together when the labels are consistent.
+It is easier to keep related things together when the labels are consistent.

 Make it unique.
 A file name needs to be unique to save it in your folder.
 Surprisingly enough, making it unique is the easy part.
+Adding some type of identifier to the end can help you find just the file you need when working on a specific project.

 By using a date and an abbreviation for the company, client or project, you have a winning formula for naming files!